KingVentrix007/KickStart/docs/templates.md

 ### Key Points
 1. **Using Placeholders:**

-    Use `${project_name}` as a placeholder wherever the project name needs to be inserted.
+    Placeholders like ${project_name} can be used in file paths or any other fields where the project name should be dynamically inserted.
     For example, if your project name is "Example":
     ```bash
     path = src/${project_name}/main.c
     ```